 The first 80 pre-production handsets were manufactured in February 1998 to be showcased at the GSM World Congress trade show that month in Cannes, France by members of the Nortel team, including Ken Blakeslee.
 The Nortel One appeared again at the CeBIT fair in Hannover, Germany in March 1998.

 Initially, Nortel had planned to showcase the device as a major feature on its exhibition stand.
 However, the decision was taken to move the prototype devices to a back room away from public view.
 They were demoed by invitation to a few selected customers and industry personnel (including Nokia's Anssi Vanjoki) who were hugely impressed by the device with its futuristic capabilities such as weather data on a greyscale map with real-time data being transferred over SMS.

 Nortel was also secretly working with the UK’s BT Cellnet to deploy the Nortel One offering a complete end-to-end solution combining the handset and a server solution hosting Java applications that could be downloaded onto the device.
 The team at BT Cellnet comprised several individuals including Simon Robinson

 , Tony Eales, Brian Greasley

-the then CEO of Nortel.
+Sadly, the BT Cellnet trial never came to fruition when John Roth, the then CEO of Nortel, abruptly ended the project.
 He felt that Nortel lacked the expertise required to be successful in consumer electronics devices and would not be able to hit the price points needed to be successful.
 Ultimately, this meant the future commercial iteration of the phone never came to market, but it has become a notable (albeit little-known) device in the history of the smartphone.